-- Assessed contributions paid by all ILO member States by virtue of their membership, which constitute the ILO’s core funding or regular budget.
-From 2015-2018, Sweden’s assessed contribution to the ILO’s regular budget exceeded US$ 15.2 million.
+- Assessed contributions to the ILO's Regular Budget paid by all ILO member States by virtue of their membership.
+From 2016 to 2019, Sweden contributed US$ 14.8 million.

 - Voluntary core funding contributions provided by eight ILO donors as a pool of un-earmarked, flexible resources allocated by the ILO to strategic areas and emerging priorities.
-In 2018-2019, Swedish contributions totalled US$ 3.4 million.
+From 2016 to 2019, Sweden contributed US$ 7.7 million.

-- Voluntary, non-core funding contributions provided as earmarked funds for priority programmes and projects in addition to assessed contributions.
-In 2018, Sweden contributed over US$ 15.8 million.
+- Voluntary, non-core funding contributions earmarked for priority themes and projects.
+From 2016 to 2019, Sweden contributed US$ 39.0 million.

 The Swedish International Development Cooperation Agency (Sida) uses the Public Private Development Partnership (PPDP) modality to mobilise the private sector, in Sweden and elsewhere, to pro-actively engage in and contribute to the sustainable development of low-income countries.
 The ILO is already implementing multiple projects thanks to this innovative approach, including in the Great Rift Valley, Kenya and in Cambodia.

 Sweden's support to ILO actions

 Sweden’s development cooperation prioritiesDrawing on its broader feminist foreign policy, the stated aim of Sweden’s development cooperation is to create the preconditions for people living under poverty and oppression to better their own lives.
 For this purpose, Swedish development aid is primarily focused on eight areas, which are:

 - Human rights, democracy, and the rule of law.